-RL: Ach ja!
-So Gustav Lauben has a wooden leg...
+RL: Ah!
+So Gustav Lauben has a wooden leg, I see.
 And he was wounded!

 So here both characters speak of the same person.
 Do they associate the same sense with it?
 It seems to me that we have to say that they do.
 For if they do not, then they do not understand each other.
-However, I wish to say that they do understand each other and that their disagreement is just on the facts.
+Yet, it seems to me, they do understand each other, and their disagreement is just about the facts.

 OTTO FENBAR.
-Suppose though there is another character, Otto Fenbar (offenbaren is 'to reveal' in German).
+Suppose though there is another character, Otto Fenbar ('offenbaren' is 'to reveal' in German).
 He was at the duel, but he has not heard the name 'Gustav Lauben' before.
 Then this dialogue could take place the next day:

-LP: Gustav Lauben was wounded!
+Leo Peter: Gustav Lauben was wounded!

-OF: Who is Gustav Lauben?

-LP: He is the man with the wooden leg you saw yesterday at the duel.
+- (4-4) Otto Fenbar: Who is Gustav Lauben? - LP: He is the man with the wooden leg you saw yesterday at the duel.
+OF: Ah!

-OF: Ach ja!
 So his name is 'Gustav Lauben'.

 Here Otto Fenbar does not understand at all at first what Leo Peter is saying.
 Why is that?
-Precisely because he does not understand what the name is referring to-i.e. does not know the sense of that name.
+Precisely because he does not associate any individuating characteristic with 'Gustav Lauben'-i.e. does not know the sense of that name.
 Leo Peter reveals the use of that name to Fenbar.